Minimising the impact of security lighting

 Following good lighting practice has added benefits too.
 For example, enabling you to save money on energy bills and reduce your CO2 emissions at the same time.

 Street lighting is often blamed for various forms of light pollution, but Devon County Council, who are responsible for most of the street lights in our area, have an excellent track record and take a pro-active approach to managing the area’s street lights.
-An extensive annual programme of upgrades has equipped many AONB settlements with low energy, full cut-off lamps that ensure all the light they produce goes downwards and none is wasted into the night sky.
+An extensive annual programme of upgrades has equipped many National Landscape settlements with low energy, full cut-off lamps that ensure all the light they produce goes downwards and none is wasted into the night sky.

 Where communities support the idea, an additional move to part night switching is being introduced, where lights in residential areas are switched off between 12:30am and 5:30am.
 Other alternatives, including dimming lights during the early hours of the morning, are also being used where complete switch-offs are not possible.